 7. The evolution of credit card accounts

 EMV (Europay, Mastercard and Visa) enables every credit card to work as a type of code.
 A software that can execute code and generate a unique number each time.
 Pairing this with the ongoing evolutions in digital payments technology will bring about a widespread disruption over the next decades.
-The first clues of this disruption is tokenization that gave rise to Android Pay and Apply Pay.

 8. Payment acceptance becomes easier